We Analyzed the Future Direction of Ontrak Inc. (OTRK), Here is What We Found

 OTRK’s Market Performance

-OTRK stocks went down by -17.40% for the week, with a monthly jump of 169.77% and a quarterly performance of 170.21%, while its annual performance rate touched -68.86%.
-The volatility ratio for the week stands at 26.03% while the volatility levels for the past 30 days are set at 20.28% for Ontrak Inc. The simple moving average for the period of the last 20 days is 62.96% for OTRK stocks with a simple moving average of 16.16% for the last 200 days.
+OTRK stocks went up by 37.72% for the week, with a monthly jump of 223.94% and a quarterly performance of 201.36%, while its annual performance rate touched -60.07%.
+The volatility ratio for the week stands at 21.71% while the volatility levels for the past 30 days are set at 20.90% for Ontrak Inc. The simple moving average for the period of the last 20 days is 69.83% for OTRK stocks with a simple moving average of 35.00% for the last 200 days.

 Analysts’ Opinion of OTRK